How to Define, Measure, and Manage Your Business Goals

 There is one key metric that applies to any business of any size: cash.

 A good CEO should be obsessive about cash.
-That means checking your bank accounts regularly.
-That means making sure you’ve done everything you can to shorten your cash operating cycle so you’re getting paid as quickly as possible.
-That means monitoring cash levels like your daily cash balance and cash flow.
+That means making sure you’ve done everything you can to shorten your cash operating cycle so you’re getting paid as quickly as possible and monitoring cash levels like your daily cash balance and cash flow.

-All the defined tasks that you’re measuring and managing should be keeping you profitable and growing.
+All the defined tasks that you measure and manage should be keeping you profitable and growing.
 If they’re not, then what good are they?
 You might need to circle back to step one.
 Or better yet, schedule an annual planning session that will shake off some cobwebs and recalibrate your focus on the right metrics, the best processes, and the clearest path to BIG.

 About Mark Moses